dougbutner/web-4/README.md

 A growing portion of web 2 websites and applications today have elements of web 3, like [cryptoblogs](https://peakd.com) and [games](https://www.stateofthedapps.com/rankings/category/games).
 While web 2 and web 3 can operate independently, web 3 enhances the abilities of web 2.

 As web 3 matures, we start to open a pandoras box of practical applications.
-With transaction fees near non-existent on second layers, eth2 on the horizon
+With transaction fees near non-existent on second layers, we can re-imagine what is possible.
+Web 4's dreams up a solution to facial recognition

-The technology is literally evolving, as we await players like eth2 into a growing space.

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.